-According to Figure 11, the performance of most benchmarks -except perlbmk, perlbench, and sjeng- is not sensitive to the different training policies.
-Since the number of dynamic targets per branch is very high in perlbmk, perlbench, and sjeng (shown in Figure 5 and Table 6), the contention for virtual branch slots in the BTB is high.
-For our set of benchmarks, the Unique-LFU scheme provides the highest performance (1% and 2% better than respectively Unique-LRU and Unique-Random).
-We found that frequently used targets in the recent past are more likely to be used in the near future and therefore it is better to replace less frequently used target addresses.
-Therefore, we have chosen the Unique-LFU scheme as our default VPC training scheme.
+According to Fig. 9, the performance of most benchmarks-except perlbmk, perlbench, and sjeng-is not sensitive to the different training policies.
+Since the number of dynamic targets per branch is very high in perlbmk, perlbench, and sjeng (shown in Fig. 5 and [35]), the contention for virtual branch slots in the BTB is high.
+For our set of benchmarks, the Unique-LFU scheme provides the highest performance (1 percent and 2 percent better than Unique-LRU and Unique-Random, respectively).
+We found that frequently used targets in the recent past are more likely to be used in the near future, and therefore, it is better to replace less frequently used target addresses.
+Hence, we have chosen the Unique-LFU scheme as our default VPC training scheme.